multifacet/fbmm-artifact/README.md

     Where
     - `_test_ url` is the URL of the machine being setup
     - `_test_ ip` is the IP address of the machine being setup
-    - `ssh port` is the SSH port to use for that machine
+    - `ssh port` is the SSH port to use for that machine.
+Usually 22
     - `user` is the username to SSH into the _test_ machine with
     - `spec path` is the path to the SPEC2017 ISO